skillrepos/copilot-hands-on/labs.md

 <br><br>

 6. Now, let's have Copilot review our current app code.
-Click on the *app.py* file and select all the code (either highlight it all or use CTRL+A).
+Click on the *app.py* file and select all the code (either highlight it all or use keyboard shortcut.
 Then right-click and select *Copilot -> Review and Comment* from the menu.

 ![Having Copilot review](./images/ac29.png?raw=true "Having Copilot review")
 <br><br>